Lrigami/FreeCodeCamp-Projects/Certif-ResponsiveWebDesign/FourthProject-ProductLandingPage/README.md

 ## To-Do list :
 - Change the Css var names & update them
 - Cut js files into multiples files
+- when access select with keyboard : option + enter = go to section

 -- attributions --
 I wanted to use personal photos and videos for this project.